 This use of garden history methodologies in relation to medical practice is innovative, and builds on my work on hospital gardens.
 In this way I aim to extend our knowledge concerning the use of gardens and associated landscapes for scientific purposes, as well as botanical, agricultural, scientific and natural history work conducted by medical professionals.
 This will hopefully add a significant dimension to our understanding of botanical education in the period, how scientific work in the domestic space related to medical practice and how interests in agricultural science related to the rise of chemistry, medical professionalization, economic concerns and politics.
 It will also relate to the growing interest in the study of the development and practice of science outside of the nineteenth century construct of the laboratory.

 This builds on a pilot study, ‘Laboratory and Spectacle’, which was conducted in 2011 and focused on the gardens of eighteenth-century physicians, Edward Jenner (pioneer of the small-pox vaccination) and John Hunter (surgeon and collector).
 Funded by a small travel grant from the Wellcome Trust, the use of gardens as laboratory spaces was examined in relation to the medical practice of these men and it was found that they both used their domestic gardens for agriculturally related and other scientific experimentation.
-These results have been published in Post-Medieaval Archaeology and can be read by anyone due to Wellcome Trust funded open access.
-I have also discussed this work in radio interviews with BBC Radio Gloucester, three public lectures (a Bristol University Twilight talk to over 60 people, an evening talk at Dr Jenner’s House and as part of Swindon Literary Festival at Lydiard House) and in a presentation at the 2011 Theoretical Archaeology Group conference.
+These results have been published in various publications as laid below and can be read by anyone due to Wellcome Trust funded open access.